GinoBogo/g_fnn/README.md

 | SIGMOID    | for output layer (binary classification)     |
 | SOFTMAX    | for output layer (multi-class classification)|

+Normally, the input layer is considered a _virtual layer_, as its neurons do not physically exist in the real implementation of neural networks; instead, the inputs directly feed into the first hidden layer.
+In a rigorous mathematical representation, the input layer does exist and consists of neurons with a single input, weights of 1.0, no bias, and a LINEAR Activation Function.

 An overview of the aforementioned Activation Functions, including their definitions and derivatives, for application in neural networks follows:

 | Name | Definition | Derivative |